-The positive variance of budgeted vs. actual for total revenues is due to expected but not received in total in the current year contributions from members, which are based on expenditures related to the emergency operations center.
-The positive variance for expenditures is the result of capital projects budgeted but not expended in the current year.
+The negative variance of budgeted vs. actual for total revenues is due to lower than expected reimbursable capital outlays and operating costs.
+The positive variance for expenditures is the result of lower than expected capital outlays and operating expenditures.

 CAPITAL ASSETS: